Gabriel Peak + Elija Ridge by Ragged Ridge via Cabinet Creek / 加布里埃爾峯

 Back to North Cascades Highway (Highway 20)

-Although we were faster going downhill, it felt brushier than day one.
-Before crossing Cabinet Creek back to the south side was the worst of the debris.
-But I didn’t remember seeing most of it on the way in, so odd!
+Although it went downhill faster, it felt brushier than on day one.
+Then came the worst area of debris before crossing Cabinet Creek back to the south side.
+I didn’t remember seeing most of it on the way in; how odd!

 Back at 3800′, we continued down the trail to see where it’d lead us.
 Soon, we came out of the hidden entrance onto North Cascades Highway.
 It’s only about a hundred yards south of where we started.